 It was therefore shocking to see the team struggle during pre-season testing.

-Usually very mileage-heavy, they bagged the fewest laps of anyone this time round.
+Usually very mileage-heavy, they bagged the fewest laps of anyone this time round in 2021.
 Yet despite all their troubles, some believe that they were ‘sandbagging’.

 At this point, a few races have taken place, and while they still have a very good and fast car, they seem not to have gotten to the ‘sweet spot’ with the car this season.